Accessible parts of the boundary for domains in metric measure spaces: Proof of Result

 Thus $\gamma$ is $\frac{M^2}{1-\eta}$--John when $\gamma$ is formed by a finite union.
 As the estimate does not depend on $N$, we can pass to the limit and the result holds also for an infinite sequence $\{\gamma_{k}\}_{k=1}^{\infty}$. \end{proof}

 Now we present some preliminary estimates that will be needed in proving that the set $P_{\infty}$ has large enough Hausdorff content.

 The next lemma follows from the Poincar\'e inequality and it is our key tool for the proof of Theorem \ref{maintheorem}.
+It transforms the information of the Poincar\'e inequality from integrals to estimates on Hausdorff content of level sets.
 We use it to estimate the number of points in the sets $P_{k}$ that were constructed in the previous section.
 For the proof see Theorem 5.9 in \cite{hk98}.
 The case $p=1$ and $s=Q-1$ follows from combining the arguments from the proofs of Theorem 5.9 in \cite{hk98} and Theorem 3.6 in \cite{kkst}.

 \begin{lemma} Suppose that $0\leq Q-p<s\leq Q-1$, or $p=1$ and $s=Q-1$, and $E,F\subset B(r)$ are compact.
 If

 for some $0<\lambda\leq 1$, then for any Lipschitz function $f$ such that $f=1$ in $E$ and $f=0$ in $F$, we have